Why is Socializing Bernedoodle Puppies Important?

 Q: What exactly is puppy socializing?

 A: Puppy socializing is the process of exposing your puppy to lots of different sounds, experiences, environments, and people.
-We are very intentional to spend time with our puppies as human interaction is very important.
+We are very intentional about spending time with our puppies, as human interaction is very important.

 Q: When should I start socializing my puppy?

-A: The most important window of socialization is the first 16 weeks of the puppy’s life.
+A: The most important window of socialization is the first 16 weeks of a puppy’s life.
 We start at 3 days old with early neurological stimulation.
-See our ENS page for details.
+(See our ENS page for details.)
 When the puppies are approximately three weeks old, we start introducing them to much more.
 Your puppy will go home with a good start, but it is important that you immediately continue loving socialization after your puppy comes home.

 Q: Can a puppy ever be “too young” for socialization?